The Gophers will bring back six wide receivers who lettered in 2013

 Minnesota beat Penn State, 24-10, for its fourth straight victory.

 2014 SOPHOMORE SEASON: Played in seven games and started two made 10 catches for 106 yards Academic All-Big Ten.
-Game-by-Game: Missed the Eastern Illinois game with an injury returned to the lineup against Middle Tennessee, but did not record any statistics caught three passes for 24 yards at TCU tallied one catch for seven yards against San Jose State caught one pass for 12 yards at Michigan and made two receptions for nine yards against Northwestern hauled in two catches for 19 yards against Purdue caught one pass for 35 yards at Illinois missed the Iowa and Ohio State games with an injury returned to action against Missouri, but did not record any statistics.
+Game-by-Game: Missed the Eastern Illinois game with an injury returned to the lineup against Middle Tennessee, but did not record any statistics caught three passes for 24 yards at TCU tallied one catch for seven yards against San Jose State caught one pass for 12 yards at Michigan and made two receptions for nine yards against Northwestern hauled in two catches for 19 yards against Purdue caught one pass for 35 yards at Illinois missed the final four games of the season with an injury returned to action against Missouri, but did not record any statistics.

 2013 FRESHMAN SEASON: Played in 13 games and started four third on the team in receiving yards (259) and receptions (15) his lone touchdown came on a 55-yard reception, which was Minnesota's longest pass play of the year.
 Game-by-Game: Made his collegiate debut against UNLV, but did not record any statistics played at New Mexico State, against Western Illinois and San Jose State made one catch, the first of his career, for 15 yards against Iowa caught two passes for 27 yards at Michigan hauled in two passes for 28 yards at Northwestern started against Nebraska, but did not record any statistics made one catch for 17 yards at Indiana and caught two passes for 22 yards against Penn State rushed one time for 7 yards against Wisconsin caught three passes for 56 yards at Michigan State caught four passes for 94 yards and one touchdown (55-yard reception) against Syracuse.